gnome-terminator/docs/source/preferences.rst

     If enabled and there is no selection, the shortcut is allowed to pass through.
-This is useful for overloading ``Ctrl``\ +\ ``C`` to copy a selection, or send the SIGINT to the current process if there is no selection.
+This is useful for overloading ``Ctrl``\ +\ ``C`` to either copy a selection, or send the SIGINT to the current process if there is no selection.
 If not enabled the shortcut does not pass through at all, and the SIGINT does not get sent.

+    .. note:: For newbies SIGINT is the keyboard interrupt signal that will interrupt the program running in the foreground of a terminal.

   **Re-use profiles for new terminals** (default: off)